Discovering the Living Word that:

 Even when we feel far from God, His Word meets us on the road — turning confusion into clarity and despair into mission.

 After Jesus’ resurrection, two disciples walk toward Emmaus, confused and heartbroken.
 Jesus joins them, though they don’t recognize Him.
 As He explains the Scriptures, their hearts burn within them — and their eyes are opened when He breaks bread.
+This passage reveals that Scripture points to Jesus, and He is the one who makes it come alive.

 The Word Walks With Us (v.15)